KRFOSS/kali-docs/virtualization/usb-boot-in-vm/index.md

 ### Troubleshooting USB Connections

 If you run into problems, you have a few options.
 First, power off your VM.
-Go to “Settings” -> “USB Devices” and leave this settings screen up next to your powered-off VM.
+Go to "Settings" -> "USB Devices" and leave this settings screen up next to your powered-off VM.
 (You can also expand your toolbar and look at the USB icon).
 Now, power on the VM.
 Immediately, you should see the USB Settings screen update with a check next to your USB device:

 ![usb-boot-vm-20](usb-boot-vm-20.png)